Ecurie Ecosse: Formula Two

-Écurie Écosse also raced in the European Formula Two Championship, from 1969 until 1971.
+Ecurie Ecosse also raced in the European Formula Two Championship, from 1969 until 1971.

 Their first race was in at Thruxton where driver Graham Birrell finished 11th in a Brabham BT23C.
-At Enna, Birrell couldn't start the race because he had crashed the car in practice and the team couldn't repair the car before the race.
-In Écurie Écosse entered the same car for Birrell.
+At Enna, Birrell could not start the race because he had crashed the car in practice and the team could not repair the car before the race.
+In Ecurie Ecosse entered the same car for Birrell.
 At Crystal Palace, Birrell finished in 11th position.
 In the next race, held at the Hockenheimring, Birrell finished in 12th position.
 In Imola, Richard Attwood took over from Birrell; after finishing sixth in the first heat, he was unable to start the second heat and was therefore not classified.
-In Écurie Écosse had a new driver, Tom Walkinshaw, and a new car, a March 712M.
+In Ecurie Ecosse had a new driver, Tom Walkinshaw, and a new car, a March 712M.
 At Thruxton, Walkinshaw retired on lap three due to a puncture.
 At the Nürburgring, Gerry Birrell finished in ninth position.
 In their last two races, at Jarama and Crystal Palace, Walkinshaw failed to qualify for the race.